Enjana-mavitrika/anglais/README.md

 ## 3 PRACTICAL CONSIDERATIONS FOR BAYESIAN OPTIMIZATION OF HYPERPARAMETERS

-### 3.1 Covariance Functions and Treatment of Covariance Hyperparameters
+### 3.1 Covariance Functions and Treatment of Covariance Hyperparameters ( Solve LIMITATION 1)

 #### PROBLEM ?
 => The power of GP to express a rich distribution on functions depends essentially on the covariance functions.